chrissimpkins/naked-docs/executable.rst

 The Profile Command
 ---------------------
-The profile command runs cProfile and pstats on the code that you enter in test code block of your PROJECT/lib/profiler.py file.
+The profile command runs cProfile and pstats on the code that you enter in the test code block of your PROJECT/lib/profiler.py file.

 Usage
 ^^^^^^^